 Getting to the Cham Islands

 Take a taxi to Hoi An’s Cua Dai Pier where you can board a local wooden boat at 10am.
 It returns at 11.30am so it’s a good option if you plan to stay a night on the island.
-Alternatively, book a day trip with TripGuru.
+Alternatively, you can book a Cham Island tour with us.
 Snorkelling and dive trips are also readily available and will return before the end of the day.

 When’s the best time to visit the Cham Islands?

 The ultimate time to visit is March to August as the monsoon season affects them from November onwards.
 During this season, they’re sometimes closed to tourists – so remember to do your research before visiting.

 We hope we’ve persuaded you to visit the Cham Islands already!
 They’re the perfect paradise location while travelling Southeast Asia.
 Get them on your Vietnam bucket list before everyone else does…